 I never realised how useful it would be to have a jar of stock in my fridge, until I made it.
 I was always an instant gravy kind of gal, but when I ran out of my trusty quick fix a few weeks ago, I had no option but to make it from scratch.
-Thankfully, it was around the same time I was making some curried butternut and lentil soup too (similar recipe here)so I had a whole bunch of flavours that I could add to the stock.
+Thankfully, it was around the same time I was making a batch of curried butternut and lentil soup too (similar recipe here) so I had a whole bunch of flavours that I could add to the stock.

 This stock recipe is very easy to follow and also extremely versatile, as you can use any peelings that you may have laying around.
-But, it will also add SO much flavour to soups, broth, gravy, etc. Also, with Christmas coming up knowing how to make your own gravy will be SO useful.
+But, it will also add SO much flavour to soups, broth, gravy, stuffing etc. Also, with Christmas coming up, knowing how to make your own gravy will be extremely useful.
 Trust me.
-If you, like me, were an instant gravy person, after you’ve made it with your own stock, you will never look back.
-So, I will be posting a gravy recipe soon.
+If you, like me, were an instant gravy person, after you’ve made it with your own stock, you will never go back.

 - 1 Medium Onion

 - 10g Vegan Butter

 - Any vegetables peelings you may have laying around

 - 1/2 Tbsp Apple Cider Vinegar